GridPlus/gridplus-sdk/README.md

 There are two things to note about parameter names in EVM calldata decoding:

 * The canonical name alone validates the function name and the parameter types, but it does *not* validate the parameter names (look at any canonical name and you will not find parameter names defined).
 This means that while we can send calldata decoder info in a request, a user cannot validate the *parameter* names unless the decoder has been pre-saved to the device.
 If a decoder was pre-saved, its param names will show a ✔️ icon on the decoder screen.
-Note that you still need to include the `decoder` param in the signing request regardless of whether it is saved on the device.
 * Using `parseCanonicalName` will result in your decoder's param names being numerical values (#1, #2, etc) instead of the parameter names.
 This is because, again, the canonical name does not include parameter names.
 Therefore we do not recommend using `parseCanonicalName` if you have a Solidity JSON ABI object available and we definitely do not recommend *saving* decoders parsed from canonical names.